macleginn/bivaltyp/content/languages/descriptions/Slovenian.md

 ```

 ### Case system
-There are 6 full-fledged cases: nominative, accusative, genitive, dative, locative and instrumental.
+There are 6 full-fledged cases: nominative, accusative, genitive, dative, locative, and instrumental.
 Instrumental and locative are always used with a preposition.

 ## Verb lemmas
 Verbs are cited in their infinitive form specified for aspect (perfective or imperfective).